Summary:

 The core is made of plywood and a top layer of real wood is glued on.
 The real wood top layer can range in thickness from 1mm up to 6mm.

-In general this type of engineered wood flooring is safe for almost everyone including most people with chemical sensitivities.
+In general, this type of engineered wood flooring is safe for almost everyone including most people with chemical sensitivities.

 Some who are extremely sensitive may notice that this type of flooring can have a little bit higher odor than say a solid hardwood floor.

 This is partly due to the odor of the pine/spruce/fir used to make the plywood, but it’s possible there are some slight remnants of the glues that those who are extremely sensitive can pick up.
-(Either the glue of the plywood or the glue used to attach the top layer of wood).
-Especially if the batch you get is very fresh.

-While the vast majority of brands have a pine/spruce/fir plywood core, Cali Bamboo Meritage line uses layers of acacia and eucalyptus woods as the core for the ply.
-I do think this has a milder odor than spruce/pine/fir myself.
-I would encourage you to get samples of both types if you are sensitive to the natural odorants of wood.
+While the vast majority of brands have a pine/spruce/fir plywood core, Cali Floors Meritage line uses layers of acacia and eucalyptus woods as the core for the ply.

 This is usually the type to choose for those wanting a non-toxic hardwood floor and for most people with sensitivities.
 Those who are extremely sensitive might want to look at the second construction type which has less glue.